 Cindy Gamboa is working to address issues affecting the Latino community in Detroit.
 Gamboa received a dual bachelor’s degree in sociology and psychology from the University of Michigan at Dearborn.
 She worked for several years as the community coordinator for the Healthy Environments Partnership, a community-based participatory research partnership working to understand and address the social determinants of cardiovascular risk in Detroit as well as work through various collaborations, programs, and policy change initiatives.
 She is a longstanding resident of Detroit and has been serving the Southwest Detroit community for over thirteen years.
 She is a proud mother of three children and considers her a lifelong learner.

 Juan Alfaro is the Housing Counselor Coordinator for the Detroit Hispanic Development Corporation.
 He began his journey in community engagement in Holland, MI working with the growing Latino community in the area.
 Through leadership training, Juan had the opportunity to meet Angela Reyes, Executive Director of DHDC.
 When he decided to make Detroit his home, he knew that DHDC would be a great fit.
-Now into his fifth year with the organization, Juan has immersed himself into helping the Southwest community through his training in housing counseling.
+Now into his fifth year with the organization, Juan has immersed himself into helping the Southwest community through his training in housing counseling and manages our Family Education programs.
+Mr. Alfrao provides oversight and expertise to the English as a Second Language (ESL) classes.
+Furthermore, he helps to transition ESL students to General Education Diploma (GED) classes offered at DHDC..
 He has developed numerous partnerships with other community development organizations, and has successfully navigated the limited financial resources and Detroit Land Bank to help dozens of families acquire a home.
 Juan has a bachelor’s in Business Management and is currently pursuing his Master’s Degree in Social Work at Wayne State University.

 Monica Alvarado, Re-entry Program Manager